Is protein powder good for you?

 - Multiply that number by 0.8.

 According to that formula, a 160-pound woman needs about 58 grams of protein each day.
-I typically like to give my clients a range of 0.8-1.0.
+I typically like to give my clients a range of 0.8-1.1.
 So for this example, a 160-pound woman needs roughly 58-73 grams of protein each day.
-Many athletes often need more (1.0-1.3).
+Many athletes and those trying to lose weight often need more (1.2-1.5).